Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Static properties of Bogoliubov vacua close to scission

 to estimate the inter-fragment Coulomb repulsion close to scission.
 For the nuclear part, it is not possible to directly use the Gogny D1M effective interaction due to the non-diagonal terms that it contains.
 In the current work, we circumvent this difficulty by relying on the simple spin and isospin independent diagonal Yukawa nuclear potential

 Following \cite{ring2004nuclear} we parameterize this central force with $V_0=-50$ MeV and $r_0=1.4$ fm.
 These constants yield an expectation value of -15.4 MeV for the residual nuclear interaction in our SII state.
 This seems consistent with the -20 MeV and -26 MeV obtained for $^{240}$Pu in Refs.~\cite{younes2011nuclear} and \cite{carpentier2024microscopic}, respectively.
+Note that a strict comparison to the aforementioned studies remains delicate as the fragment separation method used is different from the spatial treatment used here in Eq.\eqref{eq:inter}.
 The definitions \eqref{eq:inter},\eqref{eq:coulomb},\eqref{eq:yukawa} along with the kernel~\eqref{eq:2bdykernel} allows us to estimate the pdf of the fragments interaction energies.

 We report in TABLE~\ref{tab:energies} the expectation values and standard deviations for the Coulomb, nuclear and total interaction potentials between the fragments.